keitkalon/keitkalon/README.md

 🧔 A few words about Me

- I am a 42 year old full stack developer from Romania and Currently I am a Student in the Advance Module from CodeCool Academy
+ I am a 42 year old full stack developer from Romania and currently I am a Student in the Advanced Module from CodeCool Academy

- I start to code from 2020 and my first love has been Javascript: from ExpressJS to Frontend DOM manipulation.
+ I started to code in 2020 and my first love has been Javascript: from ExpressJS to Frontend DOM manipulation.

- From February 2021 I start the CodeCool Academy
+ From February 2021 I started the CodeCool Academy

  Currently I mainly focus on OOP, RestAPI with .Net, Microsoft SQL, C#, ReactJs, Python, Postgres, Flask, Javascript.
  But I am eager to learn Java, Flutter, GoLang and open to learn new things